rayrayson/blow/README.md

 The problem
 -----------
-Create a cluster in a cloud environment is a terrible burden that requires many different repetitive tasks to setup all the required files and components.
-Also a small error can affect the operation of the whole system, forcing you to repeat the entire configuration and wasting resources (and money).
+Create a cluster in a cloud environment is a terrible burden that requires many different repetitive tasks to setup all required files and components.
+Also a small error can affect the operation of the whole system, forcing to repeat the entire configuration and wasting resources (and money).

 What Blow does
 --------------
-Blow aims to simply the cluster configuration and deployment process in the cloud using a simple configuration file in which you declare the configuration properties and the required components.
+Blow aims to simplify the cluster configuration and deployment process in the cloud using a simple configuration file in which declares the configuration properties and the required components.

 It manages automatically the various installation tasks, making the overall procedure faster, safer and replicable.